Table of Contents

 According to WHO, health is“a complete state of physical, mental and social well-being, and not merely the absence of disease or infirmity.”
-As per the definition, a person cannot be said to be healthy merely by a disease-free condition.
+As per the definition, a person is not said to be healthy merely by a disease-free condition.
 He/ she should be physically as well as mentally healthy.
 This demands a hygienic condition.
 Health and hygiene are two correlated terms.

 Health and Hygiene

-Hygiene can be defined as the practice of certain habits to maintain a good health.
-It can be at the personal level (personal hygiene) and at the community level (social hygiene).
+Hygiene can be defined as the practice of certain habits to maintain good health.
+It can be at a personal level (personal hygiene) and at the community level (social hygiene).